Rice production in Vietnam: History

 Rice production stalled in both parts of the divided Vietnam in the 1960s with Vietnam War inflicting great disruptions in acreage.
 South Vietnam in particular became an importer by 1965 but output did rise in the 1970s.

-At the end of the Vietnamese war in 1975, the country faced acute hardships, as under the Communist regime, cooperative farming through communes was established.
-Communist Party members of the national party, who were at a low rung, were entrusted managerial responsibility for the development of the Mekong delta in South Vietnam.
-The government also supplied to the farmers seed, fertilizer and other essentials.
+At the end of the 2nd Indochina War in 1975, the country faced acute hardships, as under the Communist regime, cooperative farming through communes was established.
+Lower-ranking members of the Communist Party of Vietnam were entrusted managerial responsibility for the development of the Mekong delta in South Vietnam.
+The government also supplied to the farmers seeds, fertilizer and other essentials.
 As this helped the poor farmers, it was popularly called "the iron rice bowl" – this allegory was meant to convey that " no one would get rich by this system, there was a promise that every person would be cared for by the government...a system where no one would fall through the cracks" Thus, all rice growing fields of the delta became the state property; even a ration of 80 kg was forced on the people wanting to buy and carry rice from the delta, which was strictly monitored at police check posts.
 This condition was further aggravated by devastating floods and insect infestation of large fields.

 Realising the folly of State Control, the Government of Vietnam, in 1986, allowed the farmers "to grow and sell their rice".
 Sure enough there was an incentive to the farmers to grow rice in the delta and Vietnam became one of the leading exporters of Rice.
 Since then many Legal Constructs have been enacted in Vietnam as a part of Wetland Development, of which the most significant is the Land Law (1994) that gave rights to the farmers, which resulted in an accelerated growth of the Mekong Delta and increase in income to the people.
 Consequently, the delta is intensely populated.
 The inhabitants of the delta are mostly constituted by the ethnic Vietnamese with Chinese, Khmers and Chams forming the minority groups.
 The government gave a lease of 50 years to the farmers to own the land and farmers were also allowed to sub-let their land to others.
 This helped in transferring the lands from the cooperatives to the individual families, and this act of the government has "created a land market."